Last Light Rising - Chapter 2: Rylee Command

 It had been green for seventeen months.

-She should be grateful.
-She knew she should be grateful.
-The war was over.
+Not grateful, exactly.
+She knew she should be—the war was over.
 The Dominion fleet was scattered, their warp routes collapsed, their connection to their masters severed forever.
 Humanity had won.

 But Rylee had never been good at gratitude.